Beyond fixed thresholds: optimizing summaries of wearable device data via piecewise linearization of quantile functions: Additional results for real data experiments

-For the data from individuals without diabetes \citep{shahContinuousGlucoseMonitoring2019}, DE with $K=4$ yields thresholds at $\{77, 107, 139, 177\}$ mg/dL with $L_2 = 0.7$, a 98\% reduction from $L_2 = 28.8$ at the four consensus thresholds $\{54, 70, 181, 251\}$ mg/dL.
-The $K=2$ data-driven thresholds are obtained at $\{124, 164\}$ mg/dL with $L_2=11.6$, still outperforming the four consensus thresholds.
+For the data from individuals without diabetes \citep{shahContinuousGlucoseMonitoring2019}, DE with $K=4$ yields thresholds at $\{75, 102, 128, 164\}$ mg/dL with $L_2 = 1.15$, a 97\% reduction from $L_2 = 43.7$ at the four consensus thresholds $\{54, 70, 181, 251\}$ mg/dL.
+The $K=2$ data-driven thresholds are obtained at $\{120, 164\}$ mg/dL with $L_2=16.1$, still outperforming the four consensus thresholds.
 Although different from the $L_1$-derived thresholds, these $L_2$-derived thresholds again suggest capturing narrower ranges for more informative summaries of CGM distributions for individuals without diabetes.
-Focusing on the $K=2$ case, we also extract an interesting insight: while $L_1$-derived thresholds $\{72,128\}$ mg/dL generally capture the distributional structures, the higher $L_2$-derived thresholds $\{124, 164\}$ mg/dL reveal that the higher glucose ranges are where differences in glucose distributions individuals without diabetes typically arise.
+Focusing on the $K=2$ case, we also extract an interesting insight: while $L_1$-derived thresholds $\{72,128\}$ mg/dL generally capture the distributional structures, the higher $L_2$-derived thresholds $\{124, 164\}$ mg/dL highlight that differences in glucose distributions among individuals without diabetes typically arise in the higher glucose ranges.

-For the type 1 diabetes data \citep{brownSixMonthRandomizedMulticenter2019}, DE with $K=4$ obtains thresholds at $\{169, 250, 295, 352\}$ mg/dL, which is more inflated than the $L_1$-derived thresholds.
-These thresholds reduce the $L_2$ loss by 67\% from the $L_2$ loss at the consensus thresholds.
-The $K=2$ thresholds found by DE are $\{185, 285\}$ mg/dL, which still improves the $L_2$ loss than the four consensus thresholds by 32\%.
-These elevated $L_2 $-driven thresholds indicate that differences in glucose patterns among individuals with type 1 diabetes also often arise in the higher glycemic ranges.
+For the type 1 diabetes data \citep{brownSixMonthRandomizedMulticenter2019}, DE with $K=4$ obtains thresholds at $\{92, 173, 270, 400\}$ mg/dL, which is more inflated than the $L_1$-derived thresholds.
+These thresholds yield $L_2 = 1.69$, a 86\% reduction from $L_2 = 12.2$ obtained at the consensus thresholds.
+The $K=2$ thresholds found by DE are $\{183, 281\}$ mg/dL with $L_2 = 9.47$, which still improves the $L_2$ loss over the four consensus thresholds by 22\%.
+These elevated $L_2$-driven thresholds indicate that differences in glucose patterns among individuals with type 1 diabetes often arise in the hyperglycemic ranges.
+Notably, the threshold at 400 mg/dL indicates a separation between individuals who hit the measurement limit and those whose glucose levels remain within the standard range of CGM devices.